-Ford released their Ford Explorer model in 1990.
-Since then it has become one of the most popular mid-sized SUV's on the road.
+Ford released its Ford Explorer model in 1990.
+Since then, it has become one of the most popular mid-size SUVs on the road.

-All in all, the Ford Explorer has been the quintessential vehicle for driving kids to school and soccer practice, a teenagers first car and the sports enthusiast.
+The Ford Explorer has been the quintessential vehicle for driving kids to school and soccer practice, a teenager’s first car, and the sports enthusiast.

 Ford Explorers Begins to Silently Poison

-In 2012 to 2017 model year Ford Explorers, a design flaw caused a chain reaction of injuries, complaints and reports of carbon monoxide gas fumes to seep inside the occupant's cabin, silently poisoning them and their families while they are innocently driving down the road.
+In 2012 to 2017 model year Ford Explorers, a design flaw caused a chain reaction of injuries, complaints, and reports of carbon monoxide gas fumes seeping inside the occupant’s cabin, silently poisoning them and their families while they are innocently driving down the road.

-Drivers and riders inside the vehicle's occupant cabin were complaining about headaches, nausea and even loss of consciousness.
-Law enforcement, doctors and experts could not understand why so many people were experiencing such a high and consistent volume of similar symptoms.
+Drivers and riders inside the vehicle’s occupant cabin complained about headaches, nausea, and even loss of consciousness.
+Law enforcement, doctors, and experts could not understand why so many people were experiencing such a high and consistent volume of similar symptoms.

-Ford has stated, that due to Ford Explorer police interceptor vehicles having emergency flashing lights, strobes and other after-market police equipment installed, the vehicles that were not properly sealed were reported having carbon monoxide issues.
-They immediately follow that statement by saying that is why normal civilian Ford Explorers have no problems with carbon monoxide at all.
+Ford has stated that due to Ford Explorer police interceptor vehicles having emergency flashing lights, strobes, and other after-market police equipment installed, the vehicles that were not adequately sealed were reported to have carbon monoxide issues.
+They immediately follow that statement by saying that is why regular civilian Ford Explorers have no problems with carbon monoxide at all.

 Newport Beach Police Officer Narrowly Escapes Death by Carbon Monoxide

 Newport Beach police officer Brian McDowell was reporting to a call when he suddenly lost consciousness while driving his Ford Explorer police cruiser.
-His police cruiser veered to the left and hopping the center boulevard.
-As he careened through the lanes and narrowly missing oncoming traffic, he jumped the sidewalk and smashed head-on into a tree.
+His police cruiser veered to the left and hopped the center boulevard.
+As he careened through the lanes and narrowly missed oncoming traffic, he jumped the sidewalk and smashed head-on into a tree.

-Below is an ABC 7 Eyewitness News video on Newport Beach Officer Brian McDowell's experience with the Ford Explorer Carbon Monoxide Auto Defect
+Below is an ABC 7 Eyewitness News video on Newport Beach Officer Brian McDowell’s experience with the Ford Explorer Carbon Monoxide Auto Defect.
+Watch video

 Carbon Monoxide: The Silent Killer